 Heck, the Vietnamese are clearly bad guys here.
 Not only are they abusing prisoners and treating them like shit, they torture Rambo and they’re working for the Russians.
 After the U.S./USSR detente of the 1970s, President Reagan actively pushed to make the USSR the “evil empire” again, and Rambo, like Red Dawn and Octopussy, reflects his rhetoric.

 Then there’s Rambo’s methods.
-During the Vietnam War, the North Vietnamese use of low-tech methods, such as ambushes, pits and booby traps, gave them an advantage in jungle warfare (much as Iraqi insurgents would fight US forces decades later).
-In Rambo, that dynamic gets reverse.
+During the Vietnam War, the North Vietnamese use of low-tech warfare, such as ambushes, pits and booby traps, gave them an advantage in jungle fighting (much as Iraqi insurgents would fight US forces decades later).
+In Rambo, that dynamic gets reversed.
 Rambo starts his mission equipped with cutting edge American tech, but has to dump it almost immediately.
 After Murdock’s betrayal and Co’s death, he equips himself with a bow and arrow, though with exploding arrowheads.
 Using stealth, ambushes and arrows, Rambo takes down forces equipped with the best modern weapons.
 Everything the North Vietnamese did, he can do better!
 Take that, evil empire puppets!

 I’m not sure how it would play for anyone too young to remember ‘nam or the Reagan era, though the “save the POWs” element makes it more watchable than Red Dawn.